InteractiveAdvertisingBureau/USPrivacy/CCPA/USP API.md

 });
 ```

-If U.S. Privacy does not apply to this user in this context then the string in uspData object will contain “1---”.
+If US Privacy does not apply to this user in this context then the string in uspData object will contain “1---”.

 The callback shall be called immediately and without any asynchronous logic with whatever information is available in the current state of the library.